 Members of the Eleotridae are found worldwide in freshwater, estuarine and marine environments in tropical and warm temperate regions.
 Thirty-five genera are recognised with an estimated total number of species around 200.
 Little revisionary work has been undertaken on eleotrids from most parts of the world and, consequently, the names used here for many tropical genera are tentative.
-Currently, 18 genera and 42 described species are known from Australia as well as one species of Eleotris of uncertain identity, one undescribed species of Philypnodon and three undescribed species of Hypseleotris.
+Currently, 17 genera and 42 described species are known from Australia as well as one species of Eleotris of uncertain identity, and several undescribed species of Hypseleotris.

 Gudgeons are small to medium sized, ranging from 2 to 50 cm.
 Most species occur in freshwater or estuarine environments (typically associated with mangroves).
-A few small-sized species occur on rocky or coral reef environments (Calumia and Thalasseleotris).
+A few small-sized species occur on rocky or coral reef environments (Calumia).

 Allen, G.R. & Jenkins, A.P.
 1999.
 A review of the Australian freshwater gudgeons, genus Mogurnda (Eleotridae) with descriptions of three new species.
 Aqua, Journal of Ichthyology and Aquatic Biology 3(4): 141-155